Technology with a pedigree

 He received his MBA from the University of Washington Foster School of Business.

-Lead Technologist Johannes Kitschke is an expert in high-performance computing.
+Chief Software Engineer Johannes Kitschke is an expert in high-performance computing.
 He holds a Bachelor of Science in Naval Architecture from Hamburg University of Technology, Germany and a Master of Science in Computational Engineering Science from RWTH Aachen University in Aachen, Germany.

 Contact us to learn more and to see how we can help.